 According to the courts, January is the month when most divorces are filed.
-It may be because the holidays are over or that people want a fresh start at the New Year.
+It may be because the holidays are over or because people want a fresh start at the New Year.

 Some couples who've been planning to break up choose to avoid disrupting their families during the holidays.
 Others may be hoping that their situation or their partner's behaviors will change, and when nothing shifts, they opt for dissolution, which at best is a sad thing.